 American scientist Robert Goddard

 It started with a staff of 8,000 and a budget of $ 100 million.
 With three large research laboratories: Langley Aeronautical Laboratory in Hampton, Virginia, United States.
 Ames Aeronautical Laboratory in Silicon Valley, California.
 Lewis Flight Propulsion Laboratory in Brook Park and Cleveland.
-President Eisenhower approved a NASA seal in 1959.
+President Eisenhower approved a NASA seal in 1959 (insight mission to Mars).

 A significant contribution to NASA’s entry into the space race with the Soviet Union was the technology of the German rocket program, led by Werner von Bronn.
 Who now works for the Army Ballistic Missile Agency.
 (ABMA), which in turn incorporated the technology of previous works by the American scientist Robert Goddard.